-The Alpine, Bonita-Sunnyside, Deer Springs, North County, Ramona, Rancho Santa Fe, Rincon Del Diablo, San Miguel, Valley Center Fire Protection Districts adopt the following code amendment:
+The Alpine, Bonita-Sunnyside, North County, Rancho Santa Fe, Rincon Del Diablo, San Marcos, San Miguel, and Valley Center Fire Protection Districts have adopted the following code amendment:

 Sec.
 4907.1.3 Structure setback from slope.
 Single-story structures shall be setback a minimum 15 feet horizontally from top of slope to the farthest projection from a roof.
 A single-story structure shall be less than 12 feet above grade.
 A two-story structure shall be setback a minimum of 30 feet horizontally from top of slope to the farthest projection from a roof.
 Structures greater than two stories may require a greater setback when the slope is greater than 2 to 1.